 Relic Recovery 2017….Yet To Be Named

 Is it Indiana?
 Is it Lara?
 We don’t know yet!
 But our newest baby is taking shape.
-Every Saturday afternoon will be taken up until competition with our whole team playing their part.
+Every weekend will be taken up until competition with our whole team playing their part.

 If you are interested in seeing what our challenge is this year check out this clip.

 Our challenge for last year was Velocity Vortex.
 The team competed well and conducted themselves according to FIRST principles.
 Click Velocity Vortex FTC Challenge 2016 to see what the team needed their robot to do.
 We didn’t place in 2016 but came away with some great ideas on how to make our team more competitive in 2017!
 Wilbur served his time and we respected his wishes to become an organ donor.
 Nothing goes to waste with Metal Minds!
 Wilbur was Some Robot.

 To understand what this challenge entails please watch the You Tube video via this link: http://www.youtube.com/watch?v=ABmBxCwHV94&feature=youtu.be

 Marvin is named after Marvin the Paranoid Android from Hitchhikers Guide the Galaxy.
 He had the brain the size of a planet which we thought was apt with the team being called Metal Minds.Marvin competed in the Cascade Effect Challenge.